-So you can understand everything that is happening at this channel - and plan accordingly, make adjustments and improve your effectiveness as a whole.
-Email marketing is completely data-driven, and it helps tremendously to get the right evaluation about its usefulness.
+So you can understand everything that is happening at this channel - and plan accordingly, make adjustments, and improve your overall effectiveness.
+Email marketing is entirely data-driven, and it helps tremendously to get the right evaluation of its usefulness.

 It allows you to test as well.
-All the good email marketing SaaS (Hubspot, RD, Mailchimp, Leadlovers) allows for A/B testing of your emails.
-So you can constantly test new ideas and understand what works and what doesn't.
+All the excellent email marketing SaaS (Hubspot, RDS, Mailchimp, Leadlovers) allow for A/B testing of your emails.
+So you can continuously test new ideas and understand what works and what doesn't.
 That's very important for any data-driven marketer out there!

 It's mobile nowadays

 Smartphones are everywhere.
 And they always have an email client installed - and users logged in.
-So people are checking their emails all the time, be it at McDonald's, during their commute, in the waiting room at your dentist, at the supermarket, everywhere and anywhere!
+So people are checking their emails all the time, be it at McDonald's, during their commute, in the waiting room, everywhere and anywhere!
 It does help you to get attention from time to time.
 91% of people use smartphones to access their email, a huge quantity of people.

 Some people thought that with the growing popularity of social media and messaging apps, email should be forgotten and would be pushed to the side.
 The contrary happened.
 The majority of the users decided to use email completely mobile.

-But warning: it can stop working if you don't take proper care of it
+Warning: it doesn't improve sales if you don't take proper care of it

-One thing that you have to pay attention of is constant email validation, so this channel, the most precious of your channels, doesn't die out.
-What we call the ultimate email marketing mistake is to let too many invalid emails to enter your list, and keeping them.
+One thing that you have to pay attention to is constant email validation, so this channel, the most precious of your channels, doesn't die out.
+We call the ultimate email marketing mistake to let too many invalid emails enter your list and keep them.
 You should always strive to have only valid emails on your list.

 That's what we provide, by the way.
 What is email validation, you may ask?
 Well, to put it simply: imagine that you have an email list for over one year.
 You started with 0 emails, and now it has 30,000 emails.
 Without validation, you will send emails to all these 30,000 addresses, and some would return - those are invalid emails.
 Over time it's a cost (as mail SaaS are usually pricier when you have tons of emails), and it damages your sender reputation.